rehierl/node-tree-outliner/3-basic-design/3-8-1-implementation.md

    section is the new current section.
 6. (continue to loop)

-Finally, the declared section can be added as subsection to the current section (Note that this current section is not necessarily identical to the initial current section).
+Finally, the declared section can be added as subsection to the (new) current section.
 After that, the declared section is the new current section.

 Note that it is not possible to bypass this loop in order to improve the performance by "skipping some of the ancestor section".
-That is, because
+That is, because ...

-* (1) any open section can be a forced subsection of its parent section (e.g.
-  `s3` in case of entering `n4`).
+* (1) any open section can itself be a forced subsection of its ancestor sections (e.g. `s3` in case of entering `n4`).
 If there is even one such ancestor section, then the declared section of the sectioning node being entered must become a subsection of the least significant forced subsection.
   That is, if the close modifier instructs to close the appropriate amount of sections.
-* (2) close operations could trigger custom event handlers.
+* (2) close operations could be used to trigger custom event handlers.
   Because of that, each section must be closed explicitly and in the right bottom-up order.

 Note that a `bool Section.isForcedSubsection` property (i.e. the property's section object is, with regards to its parent section, a forced subsection),